h-vn/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 A server supporting this specification MUST perform IP address filtering on incoming connections.
 There are few reasons for a server to have a default configuration which allows connections from any source IP address.

 A TLS-PSK server MUST be configurable with a set of "allowed" network ranges from which clients are permitted to connect.
-Any connection from outside of the allowed range(s) MUST be rejected before any PSK identity is checked.
+Any connection from outside of the allowed range(s) MUST be rejected before any PSK Identity is checked.
 It is RECOMMENDED that servers support IP address filtering even when TLS-PSK is not used.

 The "allowed" network ranges could be implemented as a global list, or one or more network ranges could be tied to a client or clients.
 The intent here is to allow connections to be filtered by source IP address, and to allow clients to be limited to a subset of network addresses.
 The exact method and representation of that filtering is up to an implementation.

 Conceptually, the set of IP addresses and ranges, along with permitted clients and their credentials forms a logical "client table" which the server uses to both filter and authenticate clients.
-The client table should contain information such as allowed network ranges, PSK identity and associated PSK, credentials for another TLS authentication method, or flags which indicate that the server should require a client certificate.
+The client table should contain information such as allowed network ranges, PSK Identity and associated PSK, credentials for another TLS authentication method, or flags which indicate that the server should require a client certificate.

 Once a server receives a connection, it checks the source IP address against the list of all allowed IP addresses or ranges in the client table.
 If none match, the connection MUST be rejected.
 That is, the connection MUST be from an authorized source IP address.

 Once a connection has been established, the server MUST NOT process any application data inside of the TLS tunnel until the client has been authenticated.
-Instead, the server normally receives a TLS-PSK identity from the client.
+Instead, the server normally receives a TLS-PSK Identity from the client.
 The server then uses this identity to look up the client in the client table.
 If there is no matching client, the server MUST close the connection.
 The server then also checks if this client definition allows this particular source IP address.
 If the source IP address is not allowed, the server MUST close the connection.

 Where the server does not receive TLS-PSK from the client, it proceeds with another authentication method such as client certificates.
 Such requirements are discussed elsewhere, most notably in {{RFC6614}} and {{RFC7360}}.